Framework for Foreign Company Formation in Dubai

 Reserve Your Trade Name

 UAE naming rules are specific.
-No religious or political references.
-No names that could offend public morals.
-No use of government or international organisation names.
-The name must broadly reflect the business activity, and it must be unique, checked against existing registrations via the DET portal or the Invest in Dubai platform.
+No religious or political references, nothing offending public morals, and no use of government or international organization names.
+The name must broadly reflect your activity and be unique, checked against existing registrations through the DET portal or Invest in Dubai.

 Apply for Initial Approval